soorajss1729/soorajss1729.github.io/_stac/stac.md

 ---

 <style>
-/* Ensure styles are applied to list items within the content area */ .page-content ul, .page-content ol {
+/* Target all ordered and unordered lists specifically on this page */ ul, ol {
-    text-align: justify;
+    text-align: justify; /* Justify text for better readability */
+    margin-left: auto;
     margin-right: auto;
-    margin-left: auto;
     max-width: 8.27in; /* Constrain to A4 width */
-    padding-left: 1rem; /* Add some padding for list items */
-    line-height: 1.8; /* Improve readability */
+    line-height: 1.8; /* Optional: Improve readability */
 }

-/* Optionally, limit width of the entire page-content */ .page-content {
+/* Ensure proper margins for the entire body of the page */ body {
     margin-left: auto;
     margin-right: auto;
-    max-width: 8.27in; /* Constrain to A4 width */
+    max-width: 8.27in; /* Keep consistent with other pages */
 }
 </style>